Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 To get help on how to run the command to view the status of logs, run the following command:

 ```
-cf logging help status
+bx cf logging help status
 ```
 {: codeblock}

-## cf logging option
+## bx cf logging option
 {: #option}

-Displays or changes the retention period for logs that are available in a {{site.data.keyword.Bluemix_notm}} space or account.
+Displays or changes the retention period for logs that are available in a space or account.

 * The period is set in number of days.
 * The default value is **-1**.